JordanHendl/noren/docs/dashi_preview.md

    - The editor would need to attempt the same during startup, surface failures to the user (because Vulkan devices are optional), and plumb a mutable reference to that context through `MaterialEditorApp` so a preview renderer can submit work.
 Without that structural change none of the preview code can call into Dashi.

 2. **Translate editor assets into Dashi resources**
-   - The runtime `DB` type already knows how to load meshes, textures, shaders, and render passes from the database layout, instantiate Dashi `Handle`s, and assemble graphics pipelines (`load_graphics_shader`, `configure_graphics_shader_pipeline`, etc.).【F:src/lib.rs†L27-L255】
+   - The runtime `DB` type already knows how to load meshes, textures, materials, and shader modules from the database layout, but it leaves render pass construction and pipeline setup to the caller.【F:src/lib.rs†L24-L320】
-   - The editor graph (`MaterialEditorProjectState`) only contains deserialized JSON—it never resolves shader binaries, render-pass layouts, or GPU buffers.【F:src/material_editor/project.rs†L16-L146】 To drive a Dashi preview you would either need to embed a slimmed-down variant of `DB` that can read from the project's `db/` folders, or teach the editor project graph to lazily fetch the same RDB entries (geometry, imagery, compiled shaders) and reuse the existing cache types (`GeometryDB`, `ImageDB`, `ShaderDB`, `RenderPassDB`).
+   - The editor graph (`MaterialEditorProjectState`) only contains deserialized JSON—it never resolves shader binaries or GPU buffers.【F:src/material_editor/project.rs†L16-L146】 To drive a Dashi preview you would either need to embed a slimmed-down variant of `DB` that can read from the project's `db/` folders, or teach the editor project graph to lazily fetch the same RDB entries (geometry, imagery, compiled shaders) and reuse the existing cache types (`GeometryDB`, `ImageDB`, `ShaderDB`).
    - Canonical preview meshes (sphere/quad) would need to exist as Dashi vertex/index buffers.
 Either generate them procedurally each session or ship them inside a tiny RDB so that the same uploading path can be reused.

 3. **Render to an off-screen Dashi image and share it with egui**